immutant/immutant.org/news/2014-05-16-immutant-scheduling-2x.md

 a few examples of usage.

-If you're coming from Immutant 1.x, you'll notice that the namespace has been renamed (what used to be `org.immutant/immutant-jobs` is now `org.immutant/scheduling`), and the API has changed a bit.
+If you're coming from Immutant 1.x, you'll notice that the namespace and artifact have been renamed (what used to be `immutant.jobs` and `org.immutant/immutant-jobs` is now `immutant.scheduling` and `org.immutant/scheduling`), and the API has changed a bit.
 It's still based on Quartz 2.2, though.